Article¶

 0 when LitSense2 did not match.
 Hybrid rows also include the composite

-score.
-JSON article batch responses are a bare array of compact cards so
+executable string command list.
+JSON article batch responses are a bare array of compact cards

 Practical tips¶